-Sage 50 Accounts reads the ageing periods, shown on the X-axis of the graph, from your Customer Defaults, accessed from Customers module > Customer Defaults in the Links pane.
+Sage 50 Accounts reads the ageing periods, shown on the X-axis of the graph, from your Customer Defaults, accessed from Settings > Customer Defaults.
 You can amend the appearance of the graph to suit your requirements.
 For details about manipulating graphs, refer to the Sage 50 Accounts Help system.